 However, there are maximum recommended amounts for oily fish, crab and some types of white fish.

 There is also additional advice for women who are pregnant or breastfeeding, and children and babies.

 For a healthier choice, go for steamed, baked or grilled fish or shellfish, rather than fried.
 This is because frying makes fish and shellfish much higher in fat, especially if they’re cooked in batter.

-To make sure there are enough fish to eat now and in the future, we should try to eat a wide variety of fish and choose fish from sustainable sources
+To make sure there are enough fish to eat now and in the future, try to eat a wide variety of fish and choose fish from sustainable sources